dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 **Survival characteristics**

 - **Regeneration** — determines how effectively the character recovers from wounds over time.
-Influences the rate at which wound charges accumulate each turn and how quickly bandaged wounds heal.
+Influences the rate at which wound charges accumulate or deplete each turn.
 - **Movement speed** — determines how quickly the character travels.
-Used to calculate the number of turns required to move between zones inside a POI and to travel between locations on the global map.
-A character's effective movement speed can be reduced by wound effects (e.g. leg wounds).
+Used to calculate the number of turns required to travel between locations on the global map.
+A character's effective movement speed can be reduced by status effects (e.g. wounds).
 When a character's movement speed is reduced to zero they cannot move independently.
-- **Carrying capacity** — each character has a base carrying capacity ranging between 5 and 10 units for human-like characters.
+- **Carrying capacity** — each character has a base carrying capacity (typically ranging between 5 and 10 units for human-like characters).
 This is the character's intrinsic capacity before any backpack bonus is applied.
 Total effective capacity is higher when a backpack is equipped.
 See Section 5.3.4 for the full carrying capacity system.

 **Loyalty**

 Loyalty represents how willing the character is to remain with their current controller.
 It ranges from 0 to 30.

-Loyalty decreases over time through events such as unpaid upkeep, witnessing the death of companions, or being left in dangerous situations without support.
-It may increase through positive events such as successful missions, receiving good equipment, or resting in safe conditions.
+Loyalty changes over time through events.

-When a character's loyalty reaches 0, two outcomes are possible depending on their location:
+When a character's loyalty reaches 0, two outcomes are possible for a player-controlled character depending on their location:

 - **Inside a POI zone** — the character immediately leaves their group and becomes an independent object within the zone.
 They retain all characteristics, wounds, and equipment.
 They are no longer under player control but remain present as an interactable and attackable object in the zone.
 - **Outside a POI zone** (travelling or at HQ) — the character deserts.
 They are removed from the player's roster and group without returning equipment.

+NPC characters may decide to leave their faction and form a new one (consisting of only that one NPC whose loyalty reached zero, in that case the NPC starts with a new faction and is 30/30 Loyal to itself there) or join an existing faction (including players).

 #### 5.3.3 Movement Speed

 Each character has a **movement speed** characteristic that determines how quickly they can travel.
 Movement speed affects two contexts:

 - **Global map travel** — the number of turns required for a group to travel from its current location to a destination city or POI.
-- **Zone movement** — the number of turns required for a character to move between zones inside a POI.
+- **Zone exploration** — the movement speed slightly increases object awareness gain when performing the Scout zone action.

 A group always moves at the speed of its slowest member.
-If one character in a group has a movement speed penalty from a wound (e.g. a leg wound), the entire group's travel time is calculated using that character's reduced speed.
-This creates a meaningful trade-off when deciding whether to keep a wounded character in a group or leave them behind.
+If one character in a group has a movement speed penalty from a status effect (e.g. a wound), the entire group's travel time is calculated using that character's reduced speed.

 **Typical values**